Shitty Media Men: Lawsuit

 Hall preliminarily found that Donegan "qualifies as a provider of an interactive computer service", but added, "Conversely, the Court is unable to find that it is evident from the face of the complaint that the allegations against Plaintiff included in the List were provided to Defendant by another information content provider."
 Hall found it possible that Donegan created Elliott's entry herself, and allowed the case to move forward to discovery on this issue.

 Elliott also argued that Donegan destroyed evidence related to the issue when she was advised she could face legal liability.

 In March 2022, Donegan lost another effort to have the suit dismissed.

 In March 2023, Donegan and Elliott settled the suit.
 According to The Daily Beast, the settlement included a six-figure payment from Donegan to Elliott.
 While Elliott said he did not know who added him to the list, he told The Daily Beast that the settlement was "enough money that it's basically an admission of guilt, and it feels like a victory".

+In February 2026, an email between Michael Wolff and Jeffrey Epstein was released as part of the Epstein files indicating that Wolff sought assistance from Epstein in the leadup to the lawsuit, forwarding an email message already forwarded by Lorin Stein in which Stephen Elliott was seeking legal representation for the suit.
+There is no evidence, however, that Stephen Elliott knew of Epstein being contacted about the case.
+While Epstein's final response to Wolff's email reads "ill help anyway i can. if you like", there is no further evidence that Epstein materially aided in Elliott's lawsuit against Donegan.